WBCBench 2026: Robust White Blood Cell Classification Challenge Session @ ISBI 2026, London, UK

 Dataset

-The dataset will be made available via a dedicated Kaggle link at launch (training/validation downloadable; test set hidden for fair evaluation).
-Licensing will follow an appropriate open research license (e.g., CC BY-NC-SA 4.0) to encourage non-commercial research and reproducibility.
+The dataset was released to participants via a dedicated Kaggle link during the challenge (training/validation downloadable; test set hidden for fair evaluation).
+Licensing follows an appropriate open research license (e.g., CC BY-NC-SA 4.0) to encourage non-commercial research and reproducibility.

 Figure 1 shows representative examples of the 13 WBC categories.